DaoCloud/DaoCloud-docs/docs/en/docs/kpanda/user-guide/storage/pvc.md

-- Click on the name of the data volume declaration, enter the details page of the data volume declaration, select `Update` in the upper right corner of the page to update through the form, select `Edit YAML` to update through YAML.
+- Click the name of the data volume declaration, enter the details page of the data volume declaration, select `Update` in the upper right corner of the page to update through the form, select `Edit YAML` to update through YAML.